RitzDaCat/udev-autoconfig/README.md

 # USB Device Auto-Config for Linux

-Automatically generate udev rules for your USB devices (mice, keyboards, game controllers, etc.) with a single command.
-No more manual rule creation!
+Automatically generate udev rules for USB devices on Linux, enabling WebHID access for gaming peripherals.
+Fix connection issues with Pulsar, Finalmouse, Wooting, Razer, Logitech, and other gaming device configuration software.

+**Solves the "Failed to open the device" error when using web-based device configuration tools.**

 ## Quick Start (One Command!)